osabased/horizon/stack.md

 ## 3. Trust Boundary + Exposure Plane

-Owns what Horizon may observe, store, expose, redact, send to hosts, or include in replay.
+Owns what Horizon may observe, store, expose, redact, send to OpenCode, or include in replay.

 Every Context Pack must include an `ExposureManifest`.